Imaddinmmdepf/HiddenNetworks-Python/README.md

 •	Draw the network with a CSV file (“Plot single CSV”).
 Through this option, the network generated through the application beforehand can be drawn directly.

+# requirements:
+  With pip executable you have to have installed all imported modules of the program.
+       $ pip install wmi
+       $ pip install pypwin32 # notice that the previous one is required for win32com which is imported in the program code.
+       $ pip install matplotib
+       $ pip install networkx

 Thanks!